voila/Erlang101/1_simple_module/README.md

 ### Check birthdays

-This is a simple module to show pattern-matching and iteration
+This is a simple module showing pattern-matching, iteration and dialyzer.

 Given a list of persons (as records holding their date of birth), we want to check if today is anybody's birthday.